-4.20 Process for finalising Indicative Access Charges
+4.20 Process for finalising Standard Access Charges

-- (a) Before 1 July of each year ARTC may seek from each Access Holder, to the extent necessary, any proposed variations to the Access Holder's contracted coal volumes for the following calendar year. - (b) Each calendar year, ARTC will determine its annual forecast of costs for the Network in each Pricing Zone which are to be recovered by ARTC in the next calendar year. - (c) The Indicative Access Charges determined by ARTC under section 4.14 will be based on the contracted coal volumes for that calendar year, any additional volumes that ARTC considers likely to be contracted coal volumes for that relevant year, and ARTC's forecast costs as determined under sub-section (b). - (d) Subject to sub-section (e), ARTC will notify the aggregate coal volumes which will include reasonably expected contracted coal volumes, ARTC's annual forecast costs as determined under sub-section (b), and the Indicative Access Charges to those Access Holders holding Coal Access Rights for Indicative Services by 1 November of each calendar year. - (e) ARTC will not be required to provide information on aggregate coal volumes if it reasonably considers that the provision of such information will allow an Access Holder to determine the individual contracted coal volumes or anticipated coal volumes of another Access Holder. - (f) If Access Holders holding two thirds or more of the contracted gtkm for Indicative Services in the relevant Pricing Zone for the next calendar year give ARTC a Dispute Notice within twenty (20) Business Days of being notified of the Indicative Access Charges setting out that they disagree with the Indicative Access Charges for that Pricing Zone, then the dispute will be resolved by arbitration under section 3.15(f).
-If less than two thirds of those Access Holders give a Dispute Notice within the required time for a Pricing Zone, the Indicative Access Charges as notified for that Pricing Zone are final and not subject to arbitration under section 3.15(f).
-Additional Capacity in the Pricing Zone which has been contracted on a conditional basis and which will not be commissioned in the next calendar year will not count towards the two thirds test. - (g) ARTC will promptly publish the final Indicative Access Charges on its website in the format set out in section 4.14(c): - (i) if there is no arbitration following the end of the twenty (20) Business Day dispute period; or - (ii) if there is an arbitration following the determination by the arbitrator. - (h) If the Commencement Date occurs after 1 July in a year, then ARTC must determine the Indicative Access Charges for the following calendar year in accordance with paragraphs (a) to (e) with the objective of determining the Indicative Access Charges before, or as soon as possible after, the start of the calendar year.
+- (a) Before 1 July of each year ARTC may seek from each Access Holder, to the extent necessary, any proposed variations to the Access Holder's contracted coal volumes for the following calendar year. - (b) Each calendar year, ARTC will determine its annual forecast of costs for the Network in each Pricing Zone which are to be recovered by ARTC in the next calendar year where such forecasts must be consistent with its Maintenance Plan. - (c) The Standard Access Charges will be based on: - (i) for TOP Charges Contracted Coal KM and Contracted Coal gtkm for that calendar year and any additional Train KMs or

+- gtkm that ARTC considers likely to be Contracted Coal KM or Contracted Coal gtkm for that relevant year; - (ii) for Non TOP Charges the forecast coal volumes that ARTC considers likely to be railed for that calendar year; and - (iii) ARTC's forecast costs as determined under sub-section (b). - (d) Subject to sub-section (e), ARTC will notify by 1 November of each calendar year for the following calendar year: - (i) the aggregate coal volumes which will include reasonably expected contracted coal volumes and ARTC's annual forecast costs as determined under sub-section (b) to those Access Holders holding Coal Access Rights in each Pricing Zone; and - (ii) the Standard Access Charges to those Access Holders holding Coal Access Rights for Services within the Services Envelope; and - (iii) in respect of calendar year 2022, ARTC's forecast of Capitalised Losses for Pricing Zone 3 as at both the start and the end of the next calendar year to Pricing Zone 3 Access Holders. - (e) ARTC will not be required to provide information on aggregate coal volumes if it reasonably considers that the provision of such information will allow an Access Holder to determine the individual Contracted Coal gtkm, Contracted Coal KM, volumes or anticipated coal volumes, Contracted Coal gtkm or Contracted Coal KM of another Access Holder. - (f) If Access Holders holding two thirds or more of the Contracted Coal KM for all Services within the Services Envelope in the relevant Pricing Zone for the next calendar year give ARTC a Dispute Notice within 20 Business Days of being notified of the Standard Access Charges setting out that they disagree with the Standard Access Charges for that Pricing Zone, then the dispute will be resolved by arbitration under section 3.15(f).
+If less than two thirds of those Access Holders give a Dispute Notice within the required time for a Pricing Zone, the Standard Access Charges as notified for that Pricing Zone are final and not subject to arbitration under section 3.15(f).
+Additional Capacity in the Pricing Zone which has been contracted on a conditional basis and which will not be commissioned in the next calendar year will not count towards the two thirds test. - (g) ARTC will promptly publish the Standard Access Charges on its website in the format set out in section 4.14(c): - (i) if there is no arbitration following the end of the 20 Business Day dispute period; or - (ii) if there is an arbitration following the determination by the arbitrator.